Brexit explained: What would a no-deal Brexit mean?

 However this was done on the basis that there would be a transition deal.
 Another study commissioned by the Government from Copenhagen Economics, a consultancy firm, estimated that GDP could be 7 per cent lower by 2030 in the event of a hard Brexit.

 A no-deal Brexit, by bringing all the changes into a short timeframe, risks also ensuring that more of the costs come in the early years.
-In particular, if the UK crashes out in March 2019 it would hit growth next year and threaten a significant hit to existing economic and tax forecasts for 2019.
+In particular, if the UK crashes out it would hit growth and threaten a significant hit to existing economic and tax forecasts.

 What about the Irish Border?